schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Impressionable Monument

-A paving equipment operator knots a involvement at a entrance.
+A paving equipment operator knots an involvement at an entrance.

 ## Unwrapped Clothing